 Edsall said the latest adjustment should suit the roster well.

-“I think it’s going to work really well with what we have, as well as in terms of some young men we have commitments from …,” Edsall said during a teleconference.
+“I think it’s going to work really well with what we have, as well as in terms of some young men we have commitments from …” Edsall said during a teleconference.
 “We have people that will fit in well.
 We’re going to be aggressive.
-It’s going to show different looks and people are going to have a tough time discerning who’s coming and who’s not coming.”
+It’s going to show different looks, and people are going to have a tough time discerning who’s coming and who’s not coming.”

-Maryland’s defense, through a combination of scheme and injuries, was especially dreadful last season.
+Maryland’s defense, through a combination of scheme and injuries, was dreadful last season.
 The Terps ranked 102nd in scoring defense, 108th in total defense and 111th in rushing defense among 120 major-college teams.

 The 457.2 yards per game allowed were the most for Maryland since 1993, with the 219.8 rushing yards yielded was the Terps’ worst total in that category since 1994.

 Maryland does return several players who missed most of last season with several injuries, including safety-turned-linebacker Kenny Tate, safety Matt Robinson and defensive end Isaiah Ross.
-All three were opening week starters who eventually received medical hardship waivers.
+All three were opening-week starters who eventually received medical hardship waivers.

 Stewart declined to describe how Maryland’s existing players would fit into his system.
-He was specifically asked about Tate, who was an all-conference safety before making less of an impact at linebacker less fall.
+He was specifically asked about Tate, who was an all-conference safety before making less of an impact at linebacker last fall.

 “What I’d like to do is not comment on who goes where and what they’ll do,” Stewart said.
 “I’m excited about seeing them.”